 Deterrence and Patient Education

 Weight loss should be encouraged in patients with OSA.
 They should be counseled to avoid alcohol, benzodiazepines, opiates, and some antidepressants, which may worsen their condition.
-Additionally, they should be made aware of the importance of proper sleep hygiene, getting enough sleep every night, and the risks of driving while sleepy.
-Adherence to CPAP use should be encouraged as well as how to clean and maintain the machine properly.
+Additionally, they should be made aware of the importance of proper sleep hygiene, getting sufficient sleep every night, and the risks of driving while sleepy.
+Adherence to CPAP use should be encouraged, and the importance of properly cleaning and maintaining the machine should be emphasized.

 Enhancing Healthcare Team Outcomes